absmach/magistrala-docs/docs/domain-management/domain.md

 ![Create Domain Role](../img/domain/create-role.png)

-Once created, these domain roles can be edited in their respective pages.
+Once created, domain roles can be edited in their respective pages.
-A user can edit the domain role id, name, role actions and role members.
-These fields can all be edited accordingly while on the page or by using the options on the dropdown menu.
+A user can edit the domain role name, role actions and role members.

 ![Domain Role Page](../img/domain/domain-role-id.png)

+These fields can be updated directly on the page or via the dropdown menu options.
 ![Domain Action Buttons](../img/domain/role-actions.png)

 ## Domain Members